 How much does Kraken Instant Buy cost?

-Kraken Instant Buy costs approximately 3.57% total: a 2.57% spread markup embedded in the purchase price plus a 1% explicit fee.
-This totals $357 in annual fees for a $10,000 investment using automated recurring buys.
+Kraken Instant Buy costs approximately 3.5% total: a 2.5% average spread markup embedded in the purchase price plus a 1% explicit fee.
+For perspective, every $10,000 invested annually through automated recurring buys incurs approximately $350 in fees.

 What is the difference between Kraken and Kraken Pro fees?